fernandopalafox/fernandopalafox.github.io/content/writing/slave_morality.md

 There are two pain points for me: first, is that slave morality comes from a place of deep resentment.
 And, as a formerly resentful teenager, a part of me is scared I could regress back to that.
 Second, the oppressed, as described by Nietzsche typically seek to convince themselves that the happiness of the oppressors is not genuine.
-Personally, I've definitely found myself comparing my personal work to what other people are or aren't doing.
+Personally, I've definitely found myself comparing my "spiritual" work to what other people are or aren't doing.
 "Sure, the jet set lifestyle seems nice, but I bet they know nothing about true happiness because they haven't checked out the Jhanas like I have"
 Growing older (and getting off most social media) has definitely tempered my comparison habits, but I want to be sure about my motivations for practice.
 I would hope my motivation comes from a place of genuine interest in being more present both with myself and the people I love.